Buyer's Guide for Windows

 Is there anything else available?

-The majority of staff will use one of the standard Windows options.
-If you believe you need something else to meet your personal specifications, please complete the IT Hardware Exception form so we can discuss your requirements.
+The majority of staff should find the standard Surface Laptop is suitable.
+We no longer offer a desktop device by default.
+If you would like us to explore different options to meet your personal specifications, please complete the IT Hardware Exception form so we can discuss your requirements.

 For long-term working on campus or at home, we recommend you connect your laptop to an external monitor, a separate keyboard and a mouse.
 This table shows the extras you need to set yourself up working.